bbenno/AoC2023.rb/01/README.txt

 In this example, the calibration values are 29, 83, 13, 24, 42, 14, and
 76. Adding these together produces 281.

+What is the sum of all of the calibration values?

+Your puzzle answer was 54591.